Course Outline

 How does this course contribute to my learning?

-1 Reflect on and apply professional standards, guidelines and codes of practice as they relate to culturally safe decision making and practice Creative and critical thinker
+1 Apply professional standards, guidelines and codes of practice as they relate to culturally safe decision making and practice.
+Creative and critical thinker

 Ethical

-2 Analyse information relating to Aboriginal and Torres Strait Islander Peoples' health in a context in order to formulate effective health care strategies, behaviours and communication Ethical
+2 Analyse information relating to Aboriginal and Torres Strait Islander Peoples’ health in order to formulate effective person-centred health care strategies, behaviours and communication.
+Ethical

 Sustainability-focussed

-3 Explain the principles of cultural safety and apply to decision making in healthcare settings in ways that support the needs and aspirations of clients of Aboriginal and Torres Strait Islander backgrounds Creative and critical thinker
+3 Explain the principles of cultural safety within a Social Justice framework and apply them to decision making in healthcare settings to support the needs and aspirations of Aboriginal and Torres Strait Islander peoples.
+Creative and critical thinker

 Sustainability-focussed